jimenezjose/Microcontroller-Workshops/Workshop_1/README.md

 Be Aware:

 The pins to an LED are polar.
 Polar?
 Yes, the current should first go through the longer pin then to the shorter pin.
-In other words, the longer wire should be connected to the resistor as shown in the image.
+In other words, the longer wire of the LED should be connected to the resistor as shown in the image.

 Conventional Current goes from (+) to (-). (-) is the same as (GND).